 Sign up for volunteering in India or enquire about volunteer opportunities and more details.

 Want to know more about volunteering, India and Hinduism?

 Check this out and be updated on volunteer opportunities, India, Hindu philosophy and much more.

 Latest from Imlitala Blog

 So you’re seriously considering to join a volunteer program in India.
 This could very well turn out to be one of the greatest experiences of your life.
-Of course there are many things to consider when choosing a volunteer program … Read More
+Of course there are many things to consider when choosing a volunteer project … Read More